 Must be the tropical weather that brings out the beast in them.

-Affair in Trinidad, which premiered in the U.S. today in 1952, brought Gilda co-stars Rita Hayworth and Glenn Ford together for another go round as star crossed lovers in a foreign land.
+Affair in Trinidad, which went into general release in the U.S. today in 1952, brought Gilda co-stars Rita Hayworth and Glenn Ford together for another go round as star crossed lovers in a foreign land.
 Hayworth is a nightclub singer, and Ford is the brother of her dead husband, who's first thought to be a suicide, then suspected to have been murdered.
 There's no mystery who's responsible—it's the oily one percenter who wants Hayworth for himself.
 Ford wants this fella to hang from Trinidad's highest coconut palm, but Hayworth stands in his way for reasons you'll have to watch the movie to discover.

 Overall, as an attempt to rekindle that ole Gilda magic, Affair in Trinidad fails, mainly because Ford is not as appealing as in the former movie.
 But the problem could lie with us—we don't buy anger, jealousy, and brutal face slaps as aphrodisiacs.
 We know, we know—things were different in 1952.
 But puhleeeze—that different?
 Just because she was kind of nice to him, it means he owns her?
 We just can't get behind slappy Glenn and his primitive behavior.
 Affair in Trinidad isn't bad—it just isn't good, exactly.
 But at least Hayworth works some singing and dancing magic.
 It isn't as fun as watching her deliver a swift kick to the nutsack would have been, but at least she makes the best of her situation.